Dil Hai Tumhaara: Reception

 Taran Adarsh from Bollywood Hungama gave the film 2.5 out of 5 stars, calling it "a film that is sure to pull your heart strings", and noted that : "in an author-backed role...
 Zinta steals the show with a sterling performance", which is "sure to win accolades from the junta and critics whole-heartedly".
-Mid-Days S Ramachandran believed that the film "has some touching moments, but cliched dialogues mar the script", and noted Zinta for excelling in her part.
-Sanjeev Singh Bariana of The Tribune was appreciative of the film, the main performances, and noted Shah for doing "a commendable job".
-Manish Gajjar from the BBC described the film as engaging, and liked the "emotional story" where "Shah explores the sensitive issue of a mother-daughter relationship", and took note of the performance of the cast, calling Zinta "superb" and Choudhry "touching".
+Mid-Days S. Ramachandran believed that the film "has some touching moments, but cliched dialogues mar the script", and noted Zinta for excelling in her part.
+Sanjeev Singh Bariana of The Tribune was appreciative of the film, Zinta's central performance, and noted Shah for doing "a commendable job".
+Manish Gajjar from the BBC described the film as engaging, and liked the "emotional story" where "Shah explores the sensitive issue of a mother-daughter relationship", and took note of the performances of the cast, calling Zinta "superb" and Chaudhry "touching".

 Piroj Wadia of Screen found the film unoriginal, depending on "formulaic love triangles, sibling rivalry in love, prototype character roles and the utter absence of logic".
-He did appreciate, however, the performances, labelling them the film's "redemption", and noted the unusually realistic portrayal of the sister bond and the camaraderie between Shalu and Nimmi."
-Subhash K. Jha of The Times of India called the film "delightfully comic", comparing it to Bimal Roy's Sujata and praising Zinta, who, "in a role tailor-made for her" … displays a comic aptitude akin to Hollywood actress Goldie Hawn".
+He did appreciate, however, the performances, labelling them the film's "redemption", and noted the unusually realistic portrayal of the sister bond and the camaraderie between Shalu (Zinta) and Nimmi (Chaudhry)."
+Subhash K. Jha of The Times of India called the film "delightfully comic", comparing it to Bimal Roy's Sujata (1959) and praising Zinta, who, "in a role tailor-made for her" … displays a comic aptitude akin to Hollywood actress Goldie Hawn".
 Ronjita Kulkarni from Rediff.com accused the film of its "regressive thinking" and believed it might appeal particularly to Zinta's fans.
-She reviewed positively the performances of Rekha and Choudhry, despite the latter's underdeveloped role.
+She also positively reviewed the performances of Rekha and Choudhry, despite the latter's underdeveloped role.